Strychnine total synthesis

-Strychnine total synthesis in chemistry describes the total synthesis of the complex biomolecule strychnine.
-The first reported method by the group of Robert Burns Woodward in 1954 is considered a classic in this research field.
+The total synthesis of strychnine in organic chemistry describes the total synthesis of the complex biomolecule strychnine.
+The synthesis of strychnine has been completed a number of times over the years, beginning with the first reported synthesis by the group of Robert Burns Woodward in 1954.
+Woodward's synthesis is considered a classic in this research field.

-At the time it formed the natural conclusion to an elaborate process of molecular structure elucidation that started with the isolation of strychnine from the beans of Strychnos ignatii by Pierre Joseph Pelletier and Joseph Bienaimé Caventou in 1818.
-Major contributors to the entire effort were Sir Robert Robinson with over 250 publications and Hermann Leuchs with another 125 papers in a time span of 40 years.
-Robinson was awarded the Nobel Prize in Chemistry in 1947 for his work on alkaloids, strychnine included.
+At the time of Woodward's report, the total synthesis symbolized the conclusion of an elaborate process of molecular structure elucidation that began with the isolation of strychnine from the beans of Strychnos ignatii by Pierre Joseph Pelletier and Joseph Bienaimé Caventou in 1818.
+Major contributors to this effort of structure elucidation were Sir Robert Robinson, with over 250 publications on the topic, and Hermann Leuchs (with another 125) over a span of 40 years.
+For his efforts, Robinson was awarded the Nobel Prize in Chemistry in 1947 for his work on alkaloids, strychnine included.

+Routes to Strychnine – Many synthetic routes to strychnine have been developed over the years.
+Some are chiral while others provide a racemic mixture of enantiomers.